The weakness of finding descending sequences in ill-founded linear orders: The quotient relative to the parallel product

 Let $i$ be an index for the functional which takes in input $(p,q,r)$ and produces the projection of $\Psi(p, q, r)$ to the second coordinate.
 Given the $h$-instance $p$, we uniformly compute the $f/g$-instance $(e,i,p)$.
 For every $\pairing{q,r}\in f/g(e,i,p)$, the projection of $\Psi(p,q,r)$ to the first coordinate is an $h$-solution to $p$. \end{proof}

-It follows that $f/g$ is well-defined on the Weihrauch degrees (except the bottom), so we may extend \thref{def:quotient} to all (non-zero) problems.
+It follows that $f/g$ is well-defined on all (non-zero) Weihrauch degrees, so we may extend \thref{def:quotient} to all (non-zero) problems.
 The following proposition is a straightforward consequence of the definitions.

 \begin{proposition} \begin{enumerate} \item If $g$ is pointed, then $f/g \weireducible f$. \item If $f_0 \weireducible f_1$ and $g_0 \weireducible g_1$, then $f_0/g_1 \weireducible f_1/g_0$. \end{enumerate} \end{proposition}